 At our location in Tyler, Texas, we have a full-service retail nursery where customers can shop for their roses.
 Our retail sales staff is on hand to assist with your landscaping decisions.
 Group tours can be scheduled.
-For driving directions see link on main web page.
+For driving directions, click "Come See Us" above.

 Hours of Operation

-Wholesale Customers signed up online can view the current availability online.
-Otherwise you should call or email us for current product availability.
+Wholesale Customers should call or email us for current product availability.
+Website wholesale availability can be obtained by wholesale customers who call or email our nursery for more information.
 We welcome Wholesale Customers at our nursery during regular operating hours, with order pick-ups available Tuesday thru Friday, 8:00a.m. to 4:00p.m.
-Saturday, Sunday, and Monday pickups are by special appointment only during regular seasonal hours.
+Saturday, Sunday, and Monday pickups are by special appointment only during seasonal hours.

 Ordering Roses via Mail Order

-- We ONLY ship 1 GALLON container roses, and only via Fed Ex for retail orders .
+- We ONLY ship 1 GALLON container roses, and only via UPS for retail orders .
 Size of plant depends on when it was propagated, and the rate of growth.
-Generally, plants are 6 inches to 1 foot tall, or slightly more.
+Generally, plants are 6 inches to 1 foot tall, or more.

 - Please order at least one week prior to your desired shipping date for order processing.

-- We ship 1 gallon containers via FED EX ground.
+- We ship 1 gallon containers via UPS ground.
 We ship on Mondays only from mid-September to mid-May (except holidays).

-- Shipping cost is based on CURRENT FED EX rates from our zip code to yours and the number of roses ordered.
+- Shipping cost is based on CURRENT UPS rates from our zip code to yours and the number of roses ordered.

-You can place Wholesale Orders NOW for delivery anytime during the year.
+You can place orders NOW for delivery anytime during the year.

 Frequently Asked Rose Questions